 III.
 Remove Unnecessary Custom Fields

-Over time, many marketing efforts were initialized but never gained traction.
+Over time, many marketing efforts were initialized but didn’t gain traction.
 Some of these efforts required specific landing pages, and development involved utilizing custom fields with the Advanced Custom Fields plugin or custom meta.
 Some of these pages were eventually removed or redirected, but their custom field data remained.
-This doesn’t result in much database bloat, however it can become difficult to determine which fields are needed at a later date.
+This doesn’t result in much database bloat, however it can become difficult to determine which fields are needed later on.
 It’s best to clean up unused data sooner than later whenever possible.
 In this case, however, some sleuthing was required to determine what could be purged.

-One method I like to use involves an SQL query to determine which published posts or pages might still use custom field data.
+One method I liked to use involves an SQL query to determine which published posts or pages might still use custom field data.